 Changes to UK tax residency rules

-An individual will be treated as tax resident in the UK for a tax year if they either spend 183 days or more in Britain for the tax year, or if they are spend an average of 91 days or more there per annum measured over a period of four tax years.
+An individual will be treated as tax resident in Britain for a tax year if they either spend 183 days or more in the UK for the tax year, or if they are spend an average of 91 days or more there per annum measured over a period of four tax years.

 Under the new proposals, both the day of arrival and departure will count.
 In the above example, therefore, you would now be counted as spending five days in the UK.

 The draft legislation says:

 Treat as a day spent by the individual in the UK any day on which the individual arrives or departs from (or both arrives in and departs from) the UK.

 But in determining that issue, do not treat as a day spent by the individual in the UK any day on which the individual's presence in the UK is solely that as a passenger in a part of an airport or port not accessible to members of the public.

 - Any day arriving or departing the UK will now be treated as a day in the UK, regardless of the time you arrive/depart.

 - If you take a connecting flight through a UK airport and remain in the transit area/departure lounge, that day will not count.

 However, if you arrive at Heathrow and travel to Gatwick leaving that same day, it WILL count.

 If you (for example) arrive at Heathrow and have a meeting at Heathrow Hilton, leaving that same day, it WILL count.